 If any issues are encountered with a taxonomy, we repackage it to work around the issue and ensure that you are not negatively impacted.

 In addition to any issues that may be found, taxonomies are often published as standalone artefacts that are not compatible with other taxonomies.
 Although not a problem in isolation, this can cause significant knock-on issues if you ever need to work with two incompatible taxonomies.
-We use repackaging to avoid such clashes to ensure full compatibility of any combination of taxonomies you might need.
+We use repackaging to avoid such clashes and ensure full compatibility of any combination of taxonomies you might need.

 Create configuration items